JuliaAI/ScientificTypes.jl/README.md

 - A built-in convention, called *mlj*, active by default.

-- Convenience methods for working with scientific types, the most commonly used being:
+- Convenience methods for working with scientific types, the most commonly used being

-    - `schema(X)`, which gives an extended schema of any Tables.jl compatible table `X`, including the column scientific types implied by the active convention.  .  - `coerce(X, ...)`, which coerces the machine types of `X` to reflect a desired scientific type.
+    - `schema(X)`, which gives an extended schema of any Tables.jl compatible table `X`, including the column scientific types implied by the active convention.

+	   - `coerce(X, ...)`, which coerces the machine types of `X` to reflect a desired scientific type.

 For example,